OmarBedawi/my_first_e-store/readme_files/testing/testing.md

-> As a New User, I would like to be able to create an account, so I can save my details and view my orders.
+> As a New User, I would like to be able to create a profile, so I can save my details and see my orders.

-* New users can quickly create an account from the account dropdown by clicking 'Register'.
-Once their details have been filled out and validated they will receive a confirmation email asking them to verify their account.
+* New users can quickly create a profile from the account dropdown by clicking 'Register'.
+Once their details have been filled out and validated, they will receive a confirmation email asking them to verify their account.

 > As a Returning User, I would like To be able to reset my password, so I can update my password if I forget it.

-* Under the login option on the Login page there is a 'forgot password?' option which allows users to update their password.
-A link is sent to their email which they can use to update their password.
+* On the Login page there is a 'forgot password?' option which allows users to update their password.
+* A link is sent to their email which they can use to update their password.
 An info toast appears when the email has been sent and a success toast appears once they have completed updating their password.

-> As a User, I would like the "purchase event" to be simple, so I can avoid filling out too many inputs.
+> As a User, I would like the "purchase process" to be simple, so I can avoid filling out too many inputs.

 * Completing a purchase on the site is incredibly easy.
-After the user has choosen his/her e-Book/s, he/she is one click away from accessing the shopping bag (that is always available in the fixed navbar) and two clicks away from the checkout page.
+After the user has choosen the products, he is one click away from accessing the shopping bag (that is always available in the fixed navbar) and two clicks away from the checkout page.
-Then in the checkout page the user needs only to fill the fields with his/her personal details (for returning users with a profile already created, those fields are automatically filled) and the credit/debit card details.
+Then in the checkout page the user needs only to fill the fields with his personal details (for returning users with a profile already existing, those fields are automatically filled) and the credit/debit card details.

 > As a User, I would like confirmation of my orders, so I can know that my purchase was successfull.

-* Once an order has been saved to the database and this has been verified by the webhook handler, a email confirming the order is sent out.
-Checkouts which experience no issues redirect the user to a checkout success page which verifies an order is completed (along with the emails).
+* Once an order has been saved to the database and this has been verified by the webhook handler, an email confirming the order is sent out.
+Checkouts which experience no issues redirect the user to a checkout success page which verifies an order is completed (along with the email).
-Logged in users can also check an order by looking at their order history.
+Logged in users can also check an order by looking at their order history in the profile page.

 > As a User with an account, I would like a list of my past orders, so I can know what e-Books I have purchased.

-* A user's "my profile" page displays past orders, sorted by date so they can see all the purchases they have done.
+* A user's profile page displays past orders, sorted by date so they can see all the purchases they have done.

-> As a User I want to feel that my personal and payment informations is safe and secure.
+> As a User I want to feel that my personal and payment informations are safe and secure.

 * The User is constantly informed by toast messages or/and e-mail confirmation if an user action was successfully or not.